lamberta/devkit-doc/api/ui/widget/buttonview.md

 of applying background images, see [ui.ImageScaleView](./ui-images.html#class-ui.imagescaleview) for more details.

+## Title

+The `ButtonView` has a title which is a `TextView` child, the settings for the title can be applied by passing a `text` object in the constructor options.
+See [ui.TextView](./ui-text.html#class-ui.textview) for information about the format of the options.

+## Icon

+The `ButtonView` has an icon which is a `ImageView` child, the settings for the icon can be applied by passing an `icon` object in the constructor options.
+See [ui.ImageScale](./ui-images.html#class-ui.imageview) for information about the format of the options.

 ## Toggle option

-The `ButtonView` class can also function as an interface element to select or deselect an option.
+The `ButtonView` class can also function as an interface element to select or deselect an option like a checkbox.
+When using the `ButtonView` as a checkbox then only the `images.selected` and `images.unselected` have to be assigned, the `images.up` and `images.down` properties are optional.

 Inherits from
 :    1. [ui.ImageScaleView](./ui-images.html#class-ui.imagescaleview)